Om Nom Stories

-Om Nom Stories (sometimes called Om Nom) is a cartoon web series produced by Zeptolab and Rocket Fox, featuring the character Om Nom from the video game series Cut the Rope.
+Om Nom Stories (sometimes called Om Nom) is a cartoon web series produced by Zeptolab, featuring the character Om Nom from the video game series Cut the Rope.
 The series revolves around Om Nom's life out of the game, and is based on 4 games in the series: the original, Cut the Rope: Time Travel, Cut the Rope 2, and Cut the Rope: Magic.
 The first season, as well as the first and last episodes of the second (Time Travel), combine live action and animation, while the rest are entirely animated.
-It ran on YouTube from 9 December 2011 to 4 October 2024.
+It premiered on YouTube on 9 December 2011.

 Production

 On December 9, 2011, ZeptoLab released a pilot to satisfy the fans' demand for more content with Om Nom.
 The pilot's success prompted the production and release of the first season, which was aired from October 24, 2012 within the Cut the Rope and Cut the Rope: Experiments apps, ZeptoLab YouTube channel, and in over 19,000 US movie theatres as part of an exclusive partnership with National CineMedia (NCM)'s FirstLook pre-show.

-In October 2021, it was announced that a spin-off series titled Eve and Om Nom: Delivery Duo was in development and was set to be co-produced by ZeptoLab and Russian company StoryTime.
+In October 2021, it was announced that a spin-off series titled Eve and Om Nom: Delivery Duo was in development and was set to be co-produced by ZeptoLab and StoryTime.
 The series follows Om Nom running a parcel delivery service with his new human best friend Eve.
 The series' first season was ordered for 52 5-minute episodes.
 However, the idea has since gotten scrapped and turned into an original IP titled Eva and Tuk-Tuk: Delivery Duo, which effectively follows the same premise.

 In 2022, production of the series was moved to the Metaxilasis animation studio.

-Since 2025, the series is currently in limbo.

 Broadcast

-The show has aired on CITV in the United Kingdom between 2014 and 2017.
+The show has aired on CITV and Toons.TV in the United Kingdom and United States respectively between 2014 and 2017, as well as Ketchup TV since 2014.
 In October 2018, the series' first five seasons were acquired by Turner Broadcasting System for distribution in Latin American regions.
 On August 12, 2019, the spin-off short series Learn English with Om Nom started broadcasting as part of BatteryPOP broadcasts on the former Qubo network.
 On March 26, 2020, it was announced that Om Nom Stories would start airing on Azteca 7 in Latin America in May, and also be released on Totalplay and on LATAM Airlines’ in-flight system.
-On August 1, 2023, seasons 2, 4, and 15 released on Netflix.
+On August 1, 2023, seasons 2, 4, and 15 were released on Netflix.
 In February 2024, it was announced that the first 25 seasons of the series were acquired by Disney+ to be released in Europe in Q4 of 2024.
 It was later added to the platform on October 5, 2024.
-On June 19, 2024, it was announced that German company Your Family Entertainment has struck a deal with ZeptoLab to have Om Nom Stories released on Fix&Foxi TV.
+On June 19, 2024, it was announced that German company Your Family Entertainment had struck a deal with ZeptoLab to have Om Nom Stories released on Fix&Foxi TV.